igw68/Science2/sarah-parital-order.md

 # Sarah Parital-order

+- 2022-01-04 Multiple variables
+  - To deal with multiple variables it may be better to use execution graphs of Vafeiadis than traces [vafeiadis-popl22.pdf].
+Figure 4 shows that we can have 4 graphs and 12 interleavings.
+What we do with one variable is cheap way of simulating read from pointers.

 - 2021-11-23 RR-por
   - This POR is almost like glueing local actions after R/W. The problem with glueing explicitly is that it can produce exponentially many "glued paths".